 Must be completed with ESPEVÄR mattress base.

-Legs are sold separately.
+Legs sold separately.
+8 pieces needed.

 Top part/ Top: